rake-compiler/rake-compiler-dock/README.md

 # rake-compiler-dock

-Docker based cross compiler environment for building binary windows gems.
+Easy to use Docker based cross compiler environment for building binary windows gems.

-This is similar to [rake-compiler-dev-box](https://github.com/tjschuck/rake-compiler-dev-box) but is based on lightweight Docker containers and is wrapped as a gem for easier usage.
+This is similar to [rake-compiler-dev-box](https://github.com/tjschuck/rake-compiler-dev-box) but is based on lightweight Docker containers and is wrapped as a gem for easier usage and integration.

 ## Installation